-NOTE 13 - RELATED PARTY TRANSACTIONS
+NOTE L - RELATED PARTY TRANSACTIONS

-The Oak Valley Hospital District Foundation (the Foundation), has been established as a nonprofit public benefit corporation to solicit contributions on behalf of the Hospital.
+The Lompoc Hospital District Foundation (the Foundation), has been established as a nonprofit public benefit corporation under the Internal Revenue Code Section 501(c)(3) to solicit contributions on behalf of the Hospital.
 Substantially all funds raised, except for funds required for operation of the Foundation, are distributed to the Hospital or held for the benefit of the Hospital.
-The Foundation's funds, which represent the Foundation's unrestricted resources, are distributed to the Hospital in amounts and in periods determined by the Foundation's Board of Trustees, who may also restrict the use of such funds for Hospital property and equipment replacement, expansion, or other specific purposes.
-Donations by the Foundation for the years ended June 30, 2012 and 2011 were \$1,401,492 and \$780,800, respectively.
+The Foundation's funds are distributed to the Hospital in amounts and in period determined by the Foundation's Board of Directors, who may also restrict the use of funds for Hospital property and equipment replacement or expansion or other specific purposes.
+Donations by the Foundation were \$460,000 and \$1,050,000 for the years ended June 30, 2012 and 2011, respectively.